superllout/wotlk-core/README.md

 ## Is having core sources and using compiled binaries for personal (not for public) breaks any rules?

-No, since Its open source.
+No, since Its open source and you use it only for personal.

 ## How to contribute